Rapid HIV test

 Read about HIV and AIDS, symptoms, course and what it is like to live with the diagnosis (in Norwegian).

-You can test yourself with the rapid HIV test here
+Where you can take the rapid HIV test

 Anyone can ask their GP for a test for HIV or other sexually transmitted infection.
 The testing and treatment of sexually transmitted infections is free in Norway.
 For some people, one of the many centres which offer the rapid HIV test will be a suitable option or a supplement to regular health check-ups with their GP.